Cooler weather sends stink bugs and boxelder bugs exploring for shelter

 Another stinky bug, the boxelder

 Boxelder bugs are another type of bug that uses their stink to protect themselves.
 They are not harmful to humans but more of an annoyance.
 Boxelder bugs have deep brown outer wings with red markings.
 These bugs feed on seedpods of seed-bearing boxelder trees as well as their flowers and leaves.
-Besides the boxelder tree, boxelder bugs also feed on ash and maple trees.
+Besides the boxelder tree, boxelder bugs also feed on ash trees and maple or ash trees.
+These insects can also be found on various trees and shrubs in residential landscapes, where they may cause damage to ornamental plants.
 They also have been known to eat plants bearing plums, grapes, pears, peaches, cherries, apples, and almonds.
-The fruit of these trees ends up deformed from the boxelder bugs’ perforations.
+The fruit of these trees ends up deformed from the boxelder bugsโ perforations.

 Look for shelter in the fall

 Come September and October, as the cooler weather draws near, diligent pest control is advised to control these bugs.
 Adult stink and boxelder bugs will search for dry spaces in the crevices and cracks in walls, in the moldings around windows, cracks in house foundations.
-As the weather turns colder, these bugs will seek out any crack and crevice to gain access to the warmth of there interior of your home.
+As the weather turns colder, these bugs will seek out any crack and crevice to gain access to the warmth of the interior of your home.
+To prevent these bugs from entering your home, it is essential to seal cracks and crevices using high-quality silicone or silicon-latex caulk.

 Stink and boxelder bugs also seek shelter in hollow tree trunks, under rocks, and under woodpiles to live out the winter.
-If these bugs are evident in your home in the fall, come spring you’ll start seeing them again as they emerge from winter hiding to once again explore the outdoors.
+If these bugs are evident in your home in the fall, come spring youโll start seeing them again as they emerge from winter hiding to once again explore the outdoors.
+If boxelder bugs are found inside your home, physical removal is the most effective method, as insecticides are not practical or recommended.

-Avoid an infestation by winterizing the yard and home
+Avoid a boxelder bug infestation by winterizing the yard and home

 Sometimes no matter what you do as a homeowner, stink and boxelder bugs will be a problem.
 Sealing up cracks around roof soffits, windows, siding, and foundations can go a long way in preventing these insects from invading the interior of your home.
 Another helpful and most times successful tactic is to enlist the help and expertise of an experienced pest control company.
 Pest control companies with experienced technicians can offer expert advice on controlling these bugs through an effective treatment plan to keep your home protected.
+For additional control, consider using insecticides labeled specifically for boxelder bugs, but be sure to follow product instructions and be aware of potential side effects.
 Call us today to get an experienced PURCOR technician to your Northwest home or business ASAP!

 "*" indicates required fields